-1 The first hypothesis we propose is that there is a topical impediment to conviviality that creates a new political field through which we have to organize: the pandemic.
-If the 20th century can be called an amnesic century in terms of the suppression of traumatic pasts in the European context, then the 21 st century can be described as a pandemic century, where conviviality is marked not only by its relation to amnesia and oblivion, but to the narrative of the pandemic and the social order of distance, contagiousness and isolation.
-This impediment has become imminent in the light of the global emergence of COVID-19.
-Social or physical distancing orders that were imposed entail spatial and temporal dimensions, as it requires the practice of keeping space between oneself and others and reducing the number of times people come into proximity with each other.
-How can we think of solidarity if its basis is the physical proximity of bodies (Berardi 2012), which is now prohibited, as artist, producer and choreographer Dragana Alfirević (2020) writes in her diary.
+1 The first hypothesis we propose is that there is an impediment to conviviality that creates a new political field through which we have to organize our research.
+One of these fields is the pandemic.
+If the 20th century can be called an amnesic century in terms of the suppression of traumatic pasts in the European context, then the 21st century can be described as a pandemic century.
+Here conviviality is marked not only by its relation to amnesia and oblivion but to the narrative of the pandemic, the social order of distance, contagiousness and isolation.
+This impediment has become imminent in light of the global emergence of COVID-19.
+Social or physical distancing that was imposed entails spatial and temporal dimensions.
+It requires the practice of keeping space between oneself and others, reducing the number of people coming into proximity with each other.
+How can we think of solidarity if its basis is the physical proximity of bodies (Berardi 2012)?
+Or as artist, producer and choreographer, Dragana Alfirević, writes in her diary in 2020.

-2 Our second hypothesis is that this reconfiguration will not only have implications in terms of how we (re)construct memory and history but also, most importantly, for future conviviality as such.
-As Sari Hanafi (2020; emphasis in original) states, “what we are witnessing is a moment of truth regarding the crisis of late modernity and its capitalist system on a broad, overarching scale.
+3 Our third hypothesis is that this reconfiguration will not only have implications in terms of how we (re)construct memory and history but most importantly for the future of conviviality as such: its vocabularies, practices and sites.
+Sari Hanafi (2020; emphasis in original) states, “what we are witnessing is a moment of truth regarding the crisis of late modernity and its capitalist system on a broad, overarching scale.
 We will not be able to simply revert to ‘business as usual’ after we get through this crisis, and the social sciences should work to both analyze and actively engage in addressing these new realities.”
-In times of spatial and temporal closure, we have to find possible new modes of encounter that emphasize belonging as “practice, effort, negotiation and achievement” (Gilroy quoted in Wise and Noble 2016, 425); new modes of negotiation that enable the formation of new formats and methods of working and researching together, new modes of “community as practice” (Greg Noble quoted in Wise and Noble 2016, 425).
+In times of spatial and temporal closure, we have to find possible new modes of encounter that emphasize belonging as “practice, effort, negotiation and achievement” (Gilroy quoted in Wise and Noble 2016, 425).
+These new modes of negotiation enable the formation of new methods of working and researching together; also of new modes of “community as practice” (Greg Noble quoted in Wise and Noble 2016, 425).

-What do we learn of a “convivial epistemology” in the global world?
+What do we learn from a “convivial epistemology” in the global world?

 What kind of practices, vocabularies and artistic and knowledge methodologies create potentiality for conviviality?